-A 100-acre site consisting of 100 acres of upland, of which 24 acres is special upland habitat and 76 acres is common habitat, must preserve 24 acres of rare special habitat and 1 acre of common habitat.

-- A 100-acre site consisting of 100 acres of upland, of which 35 acres is special habitat and 65 acres is common habitat, must preserve 25 acres of special habitat. - A 100-acre site consisting of 100 acres of upland, of which 5 acres is special habitat and 20 acres is common habitat, must preserve 5 acres of special habitat and 5 acres of common habitat. - A 100-acre site with 100 acres of upland and 45 acres of upland habitat consisting of 5 acres of special and 40 acres of common habitat, comprised of 20 acres of one common habitat type and 20 acres of another common habitat type, must preserve 5 acres of special habitat and 5 acres of each common habitat type. - In contrast, a 100-acre site with 45 acres of upland, of which 5 acres is special habitat, 20 acres is one type of common habitat and 20 acres is another type of common upland habitat, must preserve 5 acres of special habitat and a total of 6.25 acres of common habitat. - 3) Golf courses must retain and preserve at least 30 percent of their total upland area in native upland habitat.
+- A 100-acre site consisting of 100 acres of upland, of which 24 acres is special upland habitat and 76 acres is common habitat, must preserve 24 acres of rare special habitat and 1 acre of common habitat. - A 100-acre site consisting of 100 acres of upland, of which 35 acres is special habitat and 65 acres is common habitat, must preserve 25 acres of special habitat. - A 100-acre site consisting of 100 acres of upland, of which 5 acres is special habitat and 20 acres is common habitat, must preserve 5 acres of special habitat and 5 acres of common habitat. - A 100-acre site with 100 acres of upland and 45 acres of upland habitat consisting of 5 acres of special and 40 acres of common habitat, comprised of 20 acres of one common habitat type and 20 acres of another common habitat type, must preserve 5 acres of special habitat and 5 acres of each common habitat type. - In contrast, a 100-acre site with 45 acres of upland, of which 5 acres is special habitat, 20 acres is one type of common habitat and 20 acres is another type of common upland habitat, must preserve 5 acres of special habitat and a total of 6.25 acres of common habitat. - 3) Golf courses must retain and preserve at least 30 percent of their total upland area in native upland habitat.
 Increased preservation is warranted for golf courses because of their high water use and the potential for increased runoff of nutrients, pesticides and herbicides.
 This requirement shall be applied to the area designated for golfing.
-It shall not reduce the requirement for preservation of 25 percent of common habitat, or for preservation of the 25 percent of total upland where special habitat exists for the remaining parts of the project. - (4) The requirements for wetland buffers and shoreline protection zones are separate from upland preserve requirements.
+It shall not reduce the requirement for preservation of 25 percent of common habitat, or for preservation of the 25 percent of total upland where special habitat exists for the remaining parts of the project.

+- (4) The requirements for wetland buffers and shoreline protection zones are separate from upland preserve requirements.
 The total native upland habitat set aside may exceed 25 percent when buffers or shoreline protection zones are included.
 Areas set aside for buffers may be included in the calculations for native upland habitat requirements only when they are made up of the appropriate habitat types and meet the standards of this policy. - (5) Preserved upland habitat must be located in areas with intact canopy, understory and groundcover in a functional, clustered arrangement that maximizes wildlife use and maintains the long-term viability of native upland plant communities.
 Except for necessary road crossings and other access purposes, native upland preserve areas must be arranged in a continuous clustered fashion where possible, adjacent to lakes, wetlands, natural water bodies and other preserved habitat located on-site or off site.
-The use of upland preserve areas as long, narrow buffers between lots is discouraged.

-- (6) Areas where trimming, mowing or other intrusions will be necessary for maintenance cannot be included in the calculation of preserve areas.
+The use of upland preserve areas as long, narrow buffers between lots is discouraged. - (6) Areas where trimming, mowing or other intrusions will be necessary for maintenance cannot be included in the calculation of preserve areas.
 This includes drainageways that require maintenance, and the area under power lines. - (7) Preserve areas must be at least 50 feet wide. - (8) Splitting or phasing property in single ownership in order to lessen preserve requirements is prohibited.

 Policy 9.1G.9.
-Alternative compliance for mixed-use projects within the Mixed Use Overlay of a designated CRA.
-Objective 18.5B. provides alternative means to comply with the obligation to preserve no less than 25% of native upland habitat for development located in a CRA.
-For lots of record as of February 20, 1990, that are located within the Mixed Use Overlay of one of the seven designated CRAs, compliance other than on-site preservation may be allowed to meet the goals for preserving upland native habitat.
-Off-site preservation of upland native habitat may be substituted where the following standards are met:
+Alternative compliance for projects within a CRA.
+Chapter 18 provides alternative means to comply with the obligation to preserve no less than 25% of native upland habitat for development located in a CRA.